preludeorg/operator-support/README.md

 [![Release](https://img.shields.io/badge/dynamic/json?color=blue&label=Release&prefix=v&query=tag_name&url=https%3A%2F%2Fapi.github.com%2Frepos%2Fpreludeorg%2Foperator-support%2Freleases%2Flatest)](https://github.com/preludeorg/operator-support/releases)
 # Operator

+### This repository is the spot to report bugs or submit feature requests.

 Operator is an autonomous red team C2 platform, built by [Prelude](https://prelude.org).
 It is designed for red, purple and blue teamers to conduct realistic threat assessments.
 Using the desktop application, you can deploy agents on remote computers and launch custom adversary profiles against them to identify the holes that antivirus programs & vulnerability scanners are not designed to locate.

 > Watch our quick [introduction video](https://www.youtube.com/watch?v=Hz8K-jdqpBY)